rust-lang/book/src/ch17-02-concurrency-with-async.md

 </Listing>

-আমাদের starting point হিসেবে, আমরা `trpl::run` দিয়ে আমাদের `main` function set up করি যাতে আমাদের top-level function async হতে পারে।

-> Note: এই chapter এ এখন থেকে, প্রত্যেক উদাহরণে `main` এ `trpl::run` দিয়ে exactly একই wrapping code থাকবে, তাই আমরা `main` এর মতো এটি skip করব। আপনার code এ এটি include করতে ভুলবেন না!

-তারপর আমরা সেই block এর মধ্যে দুটি loop লিখি, প্রত্যেকটিতে একটি `trpl::sleep` call আছে, যা পরবর্তী message send করার আগে আধা সেকেন্ড (500 milliseconds) অপেক্ষা করে। আমরা একটি loop `trpl::spawn_task` এর body তে এবং অন্যটি top-level `for` loop এ রাখি। আমরা `sleep` call এর পরে `await` ও যোগ করি।

-এই code টি thread-based implementation এর মতোই behave করে—এই fact সহ যে আপনি যখন এটি run করেন তখন আপনার terminal এ message গুলো ভিন্ন order এ দেখতে পারেন:
+As our starting point, we set up our `main` function with `trpl::run` so that our top-level function can be async.

+> Note: From this point forward in the chapter, every example will include this
+> exact same wrapping code with `trpl::run` in `main`, so we’ll often skip it
+> just as we do with `main`.
+Don’t forget to include it in your code!

+Then we write two loops within that block, each containing a `trpl::sleep` call, which waits for half a second (500 milliseconds) before sending the next message.
+We put one loop in the body of a `trpl::spawn_task` and the other in a top-level `for` loop.
+We also add an `await` after the `sleep` calls.

+This code behaves similarly to the thread-based implementation—including the fact that you may see the messages appear in a different order in your own terminal when you run it:

 <!-- Not extracting output because changes to this output aren't significant;
 the changes are likely to be due to the threads running differently rather than